petedh/gcn-front-end-task/README.md

 Other improvements could be some unit and snopshot testing, husky hooks to enfocre the esling and prettier rules as well as Github actions and sonarcloud to check code quality.

-Any questions [email me](mailto:peterdavidhenry@gmail.com) and I'll get back to you.
+Any questions [email me](mailto:peterdavidhenry@gmail.com) and I'll get back to you ASAP.